TULiberalArts/Public-Policy/pages/resources.md

 ---
+title: resources
+permalink: /resources/
 layout: page
-published: false
+published: true
-title: Untitled
 ---
 ## Institute for Public Affairs
 Temple University’s [Institute for Public Affairs](http://www.cla.temple.edu/ipa/) conducts, supports and disseminates interdisciplinary research to inform and improve public policy, focusing particularly on Philadelphia, the greater metropolitan area and the Commonwealth of Pennsylvania.

 ## University Community Collaborative
 The [University Community Collaborative](http://uccollab.org/) prepares and supports youth and young adults to become confident, effective leaders and creates cultures that value and integrate the contributions of youth, thereby building stronger communities.